-Our approach to the problems of untreated epilepsy is to fund training programs for healthcare professionals (physicians, neurodiagnostic technicians, and community health workers) to build capacity for diagnosis, to provide diagnostic tools in the form of EEG equipment, and to make treatment grants of anti-epileptic drugs.
+Our approach to the problems of untreated epilepsy is to fund training programs for healthcare professionals (physicians, neurodiagnostic technicians, and community health workers) to build capacity for diagnosis, to provide diagnostic tools in the form of EEG equipment, and to make treatment grants of psychiatric and anti-epileptic medications (for patients and research).
 We are also interested in innovative ways to solve problems through task shifting, telehealth and research.

 We are always happy to begin a conversation with organizations and individuals who share our mission to reduce treatment gaps for epilepsy and psychiatric disorders in under-resourced areas of the world.
 And while we are a funder of epilepsy programs, we also seek the support of larger funders for new programs to accelerate our ability to meet the diagnosis and treatment needs of the millions of people with untreated epilepsy in under-resourced areas.

-Since 2015, ROW Foundation has granted six EEG units to hospitals in Armenia, India, Kenya, and Republic of Georgia for the diagnosis of epilepsy and has made training grants for EEG technician training in Africa.
-We grant ongoing supplies of anti-epileptic drugs to 10 partners in 7 countries, as well as emergency humanitarian medication aid to Venezuela and Jordan.
+Since 2015, ROW Foundation has granted seven EEG units to hospitals in Armenia, India, Kenya, Republic of Georgia and Sudan for the diagnosis of epilepsy and has made training grants for psychiatric and EEG technician training in Africa.
+We grant ongoing supplies of branded-generic levetiracetam and lamotrigine to 18 partners in 14 countries, as well as emergency humanitarian medication aid to Venezuela and Syria.

-Grants of psychiatric medications are planned for 2019.
-Most recently, ROW Foundation has started funding programs in psychiatry, beginning with a training grant to Yale University's Global Mental Health Program for The HAPPINESS Project in Imo State, Nigeria.
+Grants of psychiatric medications are planned for 2020.
+ROW Foundation has started funding programs in psychiatry, beginning with a training grant to Yale University's Global Mental Health Program for The HAPPINESS Project in Imo State, Nigeria.

 - Armenian League Against Epilepsy